Cannabis Terpenes: What Are Terps?

 Cannabis terpenes are produced in the trichomes.
 Trichomes are the mushroom-shaped, crystal-like resin glands that cover the flowers and leaves of the cannabis plant.
 Terpenes are volatile and evaporate easily which is why the cannabis plant is so easy to smell.

-Many terpenes found in the botanical world, like camphor and menthol, have medicinal benefits.
+Many common terpenes found in the botanical world, like camphor and menthol, may have medicinal benefits.
 If you’ve ever had a cough drop, you’ve experienced the soothing properties of menthol.
 Though there are thousands of aroma compounds in existence, there are at least 100 terpenes that have been identified in the cannabis plant.

 WHAT ARE THE MAIN FUNCTIONS OF TERPENES?